Development Memo

 -

-- Always preserve original terms in elaborated results
+Loss of Original Terms - Always preserve original terms in elaborated results

 - Don’t reflect internal reductions in output